Skip Content

 You say that the process to metrics maturity is a journey.
 How long does it typically take?

-Yes it is definitely a journey.
-The pace at which Joe digests the information was pretty fast.
+Yes, it is definitely a journey.
+The pace at which Joe digests the information is pretty fast.
 But two years is pretty typical.

 Are there any companies out there that you feel have done this successfully?
 Gone through the journey?